Posted by manusim ● 08-Nov-2017 14:40:15

-If you are serious about saving money on your SAP Translation projects, look out for an intelligent approach that incorporates technical knowledge and experience from an SAP Language Services Partner.
-A simple cost-per-word model might not be the best option in every situation.
+Look out for an intelligent approach that incorporates technical knowledge and experience from an SAP Language Services Partner.
+An SAP translation based on a simple cost-per-word model might not be the best option in every situation.

 Consider ASAP Globalizers, an alliance between SAP certified Language Services Partners working together as a one-stop-shop for all your SAP related language and language training needs.